 It’s time to meet the threat of Holocaust history denial head-on.
 Let’s re-historicize the Holocaust, and put an end to the Holocaust Religion!

 I propose that America’s top fraud investigators should be immediately assigned to the Holocaust survivors’ fraud beat.
 The recent discover of $42 million in phony “survivor” claims is undoubtedly only the tip of the iceberg; billions more are there for the taking.
 The money recovered from the “no business like Shoah business” shysters should be applied to the endowment of Holocaust Revisionism chairs in a dozen or so of our leading universities.
 There, the world’s top Holocaust revisionists should be turned loose to develop their very best historical arguments.
 A lively scholarly historical debate between the revisionists and the defenders of orthodoxy would ensue.

 Who would win the debate?
 I have no idea.
 Maybe, with the debate reinvigorated, the orthodox camp would find the motivation to go out and look for the long-lost forensic evidence, including the ruins of actual mass-human-extermination gas chambers and the remains of millions of victims’ bodies.
 Or maybe the revisionists, given a modicum of legitimacy and funding, would definitively prove their case.

 Either way, history – and the Western tradition of freedom of inquiry – would be the real winners.

-Posted by Kevin Barrett on Apr 22 2013, With 0 Reads, Filed under Editor, History.
+Posted by Kevin Barrett on April 22, 2013, With 11341 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.